JohnPaulinePineda/johnpaulinepineda.github.io/index.md

 [Evaluating Model-Independent Feature Importance for Predictors with Dichotomous Categorical Responses](https://johnpaulinepineda.github.io/Portfolio_Project_16/)
 <br><br>
 This project explores various model-independent feature importance metrics for predictors with dichotomous categorical responses.
-Metrics applied in the analysis to evaluate feature importance for numeric predictors included the Receiver Operating Characteristic Curve Area Under Curve, Absolute T-Test Statistic, Maximal Information Coefficient and Relief Values, while those for factor predictors included the Volcano Plot Using Fisher's Exact Test and Volcano Plot Using Gain Ratio.
+Metrics applied in the analysis to evaluate feature importance for numeric predictors included the Receiver Operating Characteristic (ROC) Curve Area Under the Curve (AUC), Absolute T-Test Statistic, Maximal Information Coefficient and Relief Values, while those for factor predictors included the Volcano Plot Using Fisher's Exact Test and Volcano Plot Using Gain Ratio.

 ---